This page details the special preparations that the support astronomer

 Mounting masks cut at TNG

-The old Copenhagues/NOT masks were about 0.9mm thick, made of black
+The old Copenhagen/NOT masks were about 0.9mm thick, made of black

-The new TNG masks are (brass ?) metal, and importantly, much thinner.
+The new TNG masks are (phosphor bronze) metal, and importantly, much

-They are so thin that the springs in the slitholders of the wheel do
+thinner.
+They are so thin that the springs in the slitholders of the

 For this reason, we have made some special frames: these frames act as